wp-plugins/weekly-class-schedule/readme.txt

 == Description ==

 Weekly Class Schedule generates a weekly schedule of classes using an ultra-simple interface.

+PLEASE NOTE that several things have changed in version 3.0.
+It is highly recommended to review the changelog before updating.

 = Main Features =
 * Easily manage and update schedule entries (classes).